jnoortheen/django-utils-plus/README.md

 urlpatterns('delete', DeleteOrPublistDoc.as_view(), 'delete_document')
 ```

-see url_group_test.py for more use cases
+see url_group_test.py for more use cases and examples

 # Model